eclipse-sumo/sumo/docs/web/docs/Demand/Dynamic_User_Assignment.md

 <img src="http://latex.codecogs.com/gif.latex?p_r' = \frac{\exp(\theta c_r')}{\sum_{s\in R}\exp(\theta c_s')}" border="0" style="margin:0;"/>

+!!! caution
+    It is recommended to set option **--convergence-steps** (i.e. to the same number as **-last-step**) to ensure convergence.
+Otherwise Logit route choice may keep oscillating, especially with higher values of **--logittheta**.

 ## Termination

 The option **--max-convergence-deviation** may be used to detect convergence and abort iterations